-As of December 31, 2001, Exelon's Condensed Consolidated Balance Sheets reflected approximately \$5.3 billion in goodwill net of accumulated amortization, including \$4.9 billion of net goodwill related to the merger of Unicom and PECO recorded on ComEd's Consolidated Balance Sheets, with the remainder related acquisitions by Exelon Enterprises Company, LLC (Enterprises).
+As of December 31, 2001, Exelon's Consolidated Balance Sheets reflected approximately \$5.3 billion in goodwill net of accumulated amortization, including \$4.9 billion of net goodwill related to the October 20, 2000 merger of Unicom Corporation (Unicom), the former parent company of ComEd, and PECO Energy Company (PECO) recorded on the Consolidated Balance Sheet of Commonwealth Edison Company (ComEd), with the remainder related to acquisitions by Exelon Enterprises Company, LLC (Enterprises).
 The first step of the transitional impairment analysis indicated that ComEd's goodwill was not impaired but that an impairment did exist with respect to goodwill recorded in Enterprises' reporting units.
-Exelon's infrastructure services business (InfraSource), the energy services business (Exelon Services) and the competitive retail energy sales business (Exelon Energy) were determined to be those reporting units of Enterprises which had goodwill allocated to them.
-The second step of the analysis, which compared the fair value of each of Enterprises' reporting units' goodwill to the carrying value at December 31, 2001, indicated a total goodwill impairment of \$357 million (\$243 million, net of income taxes and minority interest).
+Exelon's infrastructure services business (InfraSource), the energy services business (Exelon Services) and the competitive retail energy sales business (Exelon Energy) were determined to be those reporting units of Enterprises that had goodwill allocated to them.
+The second step of the analysis, which compared the fair value of each of Enterprises' reporting units'

+goodwill to the carrying value at December 31, 2001, indicated a total goodwill impairment of \$357 million (\$243 million, net of income taxes and minority interest).
 The fair value of the Enterprises' reporting units was determined using discounted cash flow models reflecting the expected range of future cash flow outcomes related to each of the Enterprises reporting units over the life of the model.
 These cash flows were discounted to 2002 using a risk-adjusted discount rate.
 The impairment was recorded as a cumulative effect of a change in accounting principle in the first quarter of 2002.

-The changes in the carrying $\,$ amount of goodwill by $\,$ reportable $\,$ segment for the three months ended March 31, 2002 are as follows:
+The changes in the carrying amount of goodwill by reportable segment (see Note 7 for further discussion of reportable segments) for the six months ended June 30, 2002 are as follows:

-Energy Delivery Enterprises Total Balance as of January 1, 2002 Impairment losses Settlement of pre-merger income tax contingency \$ 4,902 (7) \$ 433 (357) \$ 5,335 (357) (7) Balance as of March 31, 2002 \$ 4,895 \$ 76 \$ 4,971
+Energy Delivery Enterprises Total Balance as of January 1, 2002 Impairment losses Settlement of pre-merger income tax contingency \$ 4,902 (7) \$ 433 (357) \$ 5,335 (357) (7) Balance as of June 30, 2002 \$ 4,895 \$ 76 \$ 4,971

-The March 31, 2002 Energy Delivery goodwill relates to ComEd and the remaining Enterprises goodwill relates to the InfraSource and Exelon Energy reporting units.
+The June 30, 2002, Energy Delivery goodwill relates to ComEd and the remaining Enterprises goodwill relates to the InfraSource and Exelon Services reporting units.
 Consistent with SFAS No. 142, the remaining goodwill will be reviewed for impairment on an annual basis or more frequently if significant events occur that could indicate an impairment exists.